network architect career path

 Job Outlook

-The US Bureau of Labor Statistics forecasts 5% job growth for network architects from 2020 to 2030, a touch slower than the 8% average growth rate for all U.S. occupations.
+The U.S. Bureau of Labor Statistics forecasts 5% job growth for network architects from 2020 to 2030, a touch slower than the 8% average growth rate for all U.S. occupations.
 The increased size and complexity of modern networks – driven in large part by the proliferation of mobile and other wireless devices – is a key demand-driver for network architects.

 The widespread adoption of cloud computing – which allows organizations to store and access data, applications and other IT services online – will slacken demand for network architects, as network services that were traditionally built and managed in-house are outsourced to cloud-based service providers.